nerves-project/nerves/docs/Updating Projects.md

 ```

 The artifact resolver will attempt to fetch from each site listed until it
-successfully retreives an artifact or it reaches the end of the list.
+successfully retrieves an artifact or it reaches the end of the list.

 ## Updating from v0.9 to v1.0.0-rc.0